Electricity sector in the Philippines: National Power Corporation

 The reforms instituted in Republic Act No. 9136 culminate in Retail Competition and Open Access (RCOA).
 RCOA grants electricity end-users, starting with those having demands of 1 MW or higher, the power of choice of electricity supplier.
 With such power of choice, they can contract with retail electricity suppliers (RES) rather than be supplied by distribution utilities as part of the captive market.
 With more and more retail electricity suppliers signifying interest in serving these contestable customers and as the contestability threshold is further lowered from 1 MW to 750 kW, at which level aggregation will already be allowed, and thereafter further lowered to 500 kW, robust competition will be sustained and enhanced, both at the retail and wholesale levels.

-IEMOP, as the Central Registration Body for RCOA, is determined to cater to the needs of the ever expanding retail market.
-It is committed also to pursue and support all initiatives to further refine the existing retail market rules and processes as part of its mandate to promote further transparency, efficiency, and competition in the WESM.